sujiba/pihole-unbound-hyperlocal/README.md

 > Read https://github.com/pi-hole/docker-pi-hole

 > [!tip]
-> Firstly pull the new image with `docker pull ghcr.io/sujiba/pihole-unbound-hyperlocal:2025.03.0`.
+> Firstly pull the new image with `docker pull ghcr.io/sujiba/pihole-unbound-hyperlocal:latest`.
-> Then stop the old container.
+> Next stop the old container with `docker compose down`.
-> Follow the steps described bellow.
-For the transition you're going to have two folders
+> Follow the steps described under [First startup](#first-startup).
+> For the upgrade transition you're going to have two folders
 > - old: pihole-unbound-hyperlocal
 > - new: pihole-unbound-hyperlocal-v6
 >
-> When everything is running, you can delete the old folder.
+> You can delete the old folder if everything is up and running,

 ## Overview

 - [Pihole + Unbound + Hyperlocal](#pihole--unbound--hyperlocal)
   - [Overview](#overview)